ngaut/stackvm/spec.md

     "seq_no": 1,
     "type": "retrieve_knowledge_graph",
     "parameters": {
-      "query": "TiDB latest stable version",
+      "query": "TiDB latest stable version"
-      "output_var": "latest_tidb_version_info"
+    },
+    "output_vars": {
+      "latest_tidb_version_info": "${knowledge_graph_response}"
     }
   },
   {
     "seq_no": 2,
     "type": "llm_generate",
     "parameters": {
-      "prompt": "Analyze the provided knowledge graph data to extract the latest stable version number of TiDB.\n\n- Focus specifically on entities related to 'Release Notes'.\n- If multiple version numbers are found, select the one with the most recent release date.\n- Version numbers may be in the format 'vX.Y.Z' or 'vX.Y.Z-suffix' (e.g., 'v8.3.0-DMR').\n\n- Respond only with the latest stable version number, with no additional text or explanation, (e.g., 'v8.1.0')\n- If no specific stable version number is found, respond exactly 'latest stable version tidb'.", "context": "the retrieved knowledge graph data:\n${latest_tidb_version_info}",
+        "prompt": "Analyze the provided knowledge graph data to extract the latest stable version number of TiDB.\n\n- Focus specifically on entities related to 'Release Notes'.\n- If multiple version numbers are found, select the one with the most recent release date.\n- Version numbers may be in the format 'vX.Y.Z' or 'vX.Y.Z-suffix' (e.g., 'v8.3.0-DMR').\n\n- Respond only with the latest stable version number, with no additional text or explanation, (e.g., 'v8.1.0')\n- If no specific stable version number is found, respond exactly 'latest stable version tidb'.", "context": "the retrieved knowledge graph data:\n${latest_tidb_version_info}"
-      "output_var": "latest_tidb_version"
+    },
+    "output_vars": {
+      "latest_tidb_version": "${llm_response}"
     }
-}
+  },
   {
     "seq_no": 3,
     "type": "jmp",